-Provence markets are numerous and diverse, ranging from a few stands of local producers to those offering a wide choice of everything.
-It can feel an impossible decision to choose where to go, so rather than always choosing the nearest market, follow your mood for a rustic or city venue, inland or coastal.
+Provence markets are numerous and diverse.
+They range from a few stands of local producers to those offering a wide choice of everything.
+It can feel difficult to choose where to go!
+So follow your mood for a rustic or city venue, inland or coastal.
 The different atmospheres will change the whole feel of the market.

-Soak up the Provençal atmosphere by arriving early, and afterwards allow for time to relax in the local cafés with a pre-lunch aperitif or a glass of chilled rosé and a selection of local olives.
-This is not a region to rush and shop but one where purchases take equal ranking with appreciation of the surroundings.
+Soak up the Provençal atmosphere by arriving early.
+Afterwards allow for time to relax in the local cafés with a pre-lunch aperitif.
+This could include a glass of chilled rosé and a selection of local olives.
+This a region where purchases take equal ranking with appreciation of the surroundings.

 Provence Markets in Elegant Cities

 Aix-en-Provence (Bouches-du-Rhône) is a university town in an elegant city which once was the governing capital of Provence.
-Museums, galleries, bookshops; unique designer shops and individual craft boutiques can be found in the network of streets.
+Find museums, galleries, bookshops.
+Discover unique designer shops and individual craft boutiques in this lovely city.
 Cafés can be found throughout the town, while the broad Cours Mirabeau is the classic venue for people watching.
-Markets also abound throughout the city, from small daily markets to three big markets held together:
+Markets also abound, from small daily markets to three big markets held together:

 - a big general market (place des Prêcheurs next to the Palais de Justice)

 - a flower market (place de l’Hôtel de Ville)

 - and the antique market (in front of the Palais de Justice)

 Open Tuesday, Thursday and Saturday mornings.